 On the last Thursday of every month, we hold an evening Walk-In session beginning at 6pm.

 We may occasionally have to close the service.
 You'll be able to find any changes to our opening hours here.

 At the walk-in service, your case will be assessed and one of our team will do their best to assist you.
 If your issue relates to something that Nasc does not deal with (family law, criminal law, housing) then we will do our best to refer you to another organisation that can help you.
 If your immigration issue is complex, you may be invited to return for an appointment with our advocacy service.

 PLEASE NOTE: Our office is located on the first floor and we do not have an elevator/lift.
 If you would like to attend our walk-in service but you have mobility issues which mean you are unable to use stairs, please contact our team on 021 427 3594 and we will do our best to make alternative arrangements for you.

-Nasc’s walk-in service is brought to you by the Integrating Cork project and through the Nasc Immigrant Integration Initiative.
+Nasc’s legal service is brought to you by the Connecting Communities project, Integrating Cork project and through the Nasc Immigrant Integration Initiative.